 The genuinely free options worth using

-Title Builder (free version).
+- Title Builder (free version).
 Pulls top-selling titles from your category and surfaces the keywords that actually convert.
-Free tier gives you enough searches per day to title-optimise a small store.
+Free tier gives you enough searches per day to title-optimize a small store.
 The paid tier adds bulk and history.

-WatchCount.
+- WatchCount.
 Free tool that surfaces what's trending and watched on eBay right now.
 Not a listing tool, but a research tool that pairs with one.
-Useful for picking products before you decide which listing tool to standardise on.
+Useful for picking products before you decide which listing tool to standardize on.

 Stack those five and a beginner can run an eBay store at 50–100 listings without paying for software.
 The trade-off is time.
 Every action is manual.
 Every supplier change is a CSV re-export.
 Every price update is a click-by-click slog through Seller Hub.
 That's fine when your store is hours of work per week.
-It breaks the moment your store needs to be hours of work per day.
+It breaks the moment your store needs to be hours of work per day — which is the exact point Ecomli is built for, and why most sellers treat this free stack as a learning phase, not a destination.

 Where free hits a wall